augusto-gtns/gpt/README.md

 # GPT script

-Shell script to interact with GPT on your terminal.
+A shell script to interact with GPT on your terminal.

 ## Installation

-Clone this repo or download the `gpt.sh` script.
+Clone this repo

 ```bash
 git clone https://github.com/augusto-gtns/gpt.git